Important! Before applying power, rotate all four bias adjust

 THE POWER AND CHECK YOUR WIRING!

-Allow the amplifier to warm an additional 10-15 minutes.
+Allow the amplifier to warm for an additional 20-30 minutes.
 The bias

 adjustment must be done without an input signal feeding into the amp.
 It